On Strategyproof Conference Peer Review: Empirical evaluations

-Our \BiparCATAlgo algorithm is based on the partitioning method which relies on a partition of the set of authors and papers such that there is no conflict across the partition.
-The most prominent type of conflicts is authorships, and here we restrict attention to the authorship conflict graph.
-In this section, we empirically verify that the partitioning conditions indeed hold in a conference peer-review setting using data from the ICLR-17 conference.
-We then empirically demonstrate how to make the partitioning method more appealing for conference peer review.
-In particular, we show that removing only a small number of reviewers can result in a dramatic reduction in the size of the largest component in the conflict graph thereby providing great flexibility towards partitioning the papers and authors.
+We address questions Q1 and Q2 using data from the ICLR 2017 conference.
+In a nutshell: \begin{enumerate} \item[A1.]
+Yes, partitioning is feasible. \item[A2.]
+We show that removing only a small number of reviewers can result in a dramatic reduction in the size of the largest component in the conflict graph thereby providing great flexibility towards partitioning the papers and reviewers.
+For instance, removing only $3.5\%$ of all authors from the reviewer pool reduces the size of the largest component (in terms of number of papers) by 86\%. \end{enumerate}

-We analyzed all papers submitted to the ICLR-17 conference with the given authorship relationship as the conflict g.
-ICLR-17 received 489 submissions by 1,417 authors; we believe this dataset is a good representative of a medium-sized modern conference.
+We analyze all papers submitted to the ICLR 2017 conference with the given authorship relationship as the conflict graph.
+ICLR 2017 received 489 submissions by 1417 authors; we believe this dataset is a good representative of a medium-sized modern conference.
 In the analysis of this dataset, we instantiate the conflict graph as the authorship graph.
 It is important to note that we consider only the set of authors as the entire reviewer pool (since we do not have access to the actual reviewer identities).
-Adding reviewers from outside the set of authors would only improve the results since these additional reviewers will have no edges in the (authorship) conflict graph.
+Adding reviewers from outside the set of authors would only improve the results since these additional reviewers will have no edges in the authorship conflict graph.

 We first investigate the existence of (moderately sized) components in the conflict graph.
-Our analysis shows that the authorship graph is not only disconnected, but also has more than 250 components.
-The largest connected component contains 133 (that is, about $27\%$) of all papers, and the second largest CC is much smaller.
+Our analysis shows that the authorship conflict graph is disconnected, and moreover, has more than 250 components.
+The largest connected component (CC) contains 133 (that is, about $27\%$) of all papers, and the second largest CC is much smaller.
 We tabulate the results from our analysis in Table~\ref{tab:iclr_17}.
 These statistics indeed verify our assumption in Theorem~\ref{thm:gu+ssp} that the conflict graph is disconnected and can be divided into two disconnected parts of similar size.